AllenJohn-Hub/SIMS/README.md

 ## Introduction/Summary
 ### Purpose

-  This study aims to help small-scale clothing enterprises in Lian Public Market improve how they manage their businesses.
-  Many of these store owners still rely on manual methods for tracking sales and inventory, which often lead to errors, delays, and difficulties in keeping up with daily operations.
-To solve this, the researchers and developer will develop a digital system that will automate sales recording , inventory tracking, and restocking alerts.
-One local store has been chosen to test the system, with the goal of showing how it can make business operations more efficient, accurate, and easier to manage, especially for small business owners who want to grow and make better decisions using clear and updated data.
+This project aims to help small Ready-to-Wear (RTW) clothing store owners in Lian Public Market improve how they manage their sales and inventory.
+Many of them still use manual methods, which often lead to errors and slow down daily operations.
+By introducing a digital system, the project will automate sales tracking, inventory monitoring, and restocking alerts.
+The goal is to make store management easier, more accurate, and more efficient so business owners can focus on growing their shops and making better decisions based on real-time data.

 ### Scope

-  This project focuses on building a Sales and Inventory management System (SIMS) specifically for small clothing enterprises in Lian public Market.
-It aims to help store owners track their sales and inventory more easily and accuratelty.
-The systemincludes a web platform for full inventory and sales management, and mobile app for store staff to handle transactions and update inventory real-time.
+This project focuses on building a Sales and Inventory Management System (SIMS) with an added e-commerce feature for small clothing stores in Lian Public Market.
+The system will help store owners track inventory and sales in real-time while allowing customers to view items online and reserve them through a **click-and-collect** setup.

-  Features like QR code scanning, automatic low-stock alerts, and daily to monthly sales reports are included to make operations smoother and more efficient.
-One local store will be used for testing to see how well the system works in a real setting.
+Store owners will be alerted when stock is low, and the system will use QR code scanning to speed up checkout and keep inventory accurate.
+A **web-based platform** will be used for managing the store, while a **mobile app** will support staff in handling transactions and inventory updates.
+One store in Lian will be used for testing to check how well the system works in real business operations.

 ### Definitions, acronyms and abbreviations